-Last summer, we created a Masonic Commemorative Garden adjacent to the Heritage Centre, thanks to a generous donation from the Masonic Lodge to celebrate their 150th Anniversary of being in Kentville.
-A historical Interpretative Board will be unveiled on this site in the Spring!
+Our Society has created a Masonic Commemorative Garden adjacent to the Heritage Centre, thanks to a generous donation from the Masonic Lodge in celebration of their 150th Anniversary of being in Kentville.
+A historical Interpretative Board on the Mason’s will soon be unveiled in the garden.

 Our Executive and Board Members